c23-repo/about-me/README.md

 - user stories and featured task obtained from Code Fellows code 201 lab assignment.

 - W3Schools, stack overflow for informaiton on functions, arrays, and loops.

+## License
+-  This project is licensed under the MIT License - see the LICENSE.md file for details